Frequently Asked Questions - Evolving the Standards for B Corp Certification

 In May 2023, a Summary Report was published, showing the findings and insights from 2022 preliminary consultation.

-A second consultation launched on January 16 2024 through 26 March 2024, and we're seeking feedback on a more comprehensive draft of the standards, including detailed compliance criteria and contextualising the standards for different companies by size and sector.
-This addresses important stakeholder feedback from the previous consultation.
+A second consultation launched on January 16 2024 through 26 March 2024 to seek feedback on the latest draft of the standards, including detailed compliance criteria and contextualizing the standards for different companies by size and sector.
+B Lab is analyzing the feedback and will incorporate any prevalent feedback into the final draft.

 Was this article helpful?